 Walk leaders have requested more opportunities to stay connected with each other and seek support from the Jane's Walk community.
 As a step to achieve this, MAS has set up a Jane's Walk NYC Slack.
 On Slack, you can communicate with each other, share helpful resources, seek help in Jane's Walk planning, or offer to lend a hand!
 We welcome feedback to ensure that Slack functions in a way that is helpful for everyone.
-The link to join Slack is available by emailing janeswalknyc@mas.org.
+The link to join Slack is available by emailing janeswalknyc@mas.org and will be distributed to all who submit a Jane's Walk.